fengjixuchui/EAC-Emulator/README.md

 # Allows you to run debugging programs without getting banned
 # Can Inject with normal injectors such as: Extreme injector, process hacker
 # Use Cheat Engine Freely without being detected / banned
-# Edit memory
+# Edit game memory live
 # no longer be banned by HWID or any software bans ( better than a spoofer )
 # use any hooking LIBARY that needs .text / .data or that uses Detours

-# play with detected cheats
+I mainly use for Rust and EFT

 Example image